aaggupta07/odin-projects/README.md

-# odin-recipes
+# odin-projects
-Practice HTML project following curriculum of The Odin Project.
+A repo containing (most) of my projects following The Odin Project curriculum.